AntonC9018/Hopper_University_Paper/paper.md

 If you look at the code closer, you might notice how some of the fields have been decorated with attributes.
 This has to do with the code generator.
-In short, the `Inject` attribute is used to generate a constructor and a copy constructor for this component, eliminating much of the boilerplate.
+In short, the `Inject` attribute is used to generate a constructor and a copy constructor for this component, which would require to pass them a value for this field as a parameter.

 You may also notice the methods `Grid.TriggerLeave()` and `Grid.TriggerEnter()` being called.
-How exactly these work will be pointed out later.
+How these work exactly will be pointed out later.

 #### 4.1.2.2.
 Displaceable

 Changing one's position in a certain direction, either voluntarily or involuntarily, is conceptualized as *displacing*.
-Teleporting *to* a different position is not considered displacing.
+Teleporting *to* a different position is *not* considered displacing.

 `Displaceable` is a *behavior*, which can be added to an entity to make it able to displace.
 [Source code][12].
 In this class you can approximately see the way most behaviors are implemented.